Energy Policy

 Share with a mate

-From July 1, 2026, the Australian government is requiring energy retailers to offer the Solar Sharer Offer: at least 3 hours of free electricity during the middle of the day, when solar generation is at its peak.
+From July 1, 2026, the Australian government is requiring energy retailers to offer the Solar Sharer Offer: at least 3 hours of free electricity during the middle of the day, when solar generation is at its peak and wholesale prices sometimes go negative.

 The headlines sound amazing.
 "Free power for all Australians."
 "Government mandates free electricity."
 And for households without solar panels, it genuinely is a good deal.